thebells1111/freecodecamp-calculator/README.txt

 freecodecamp-calculator

-Javascript Object for performing calculator operations
+Javascript Library for performing calculator operations

 For each of your calculator functions add a class titled "calc-button" and an attribute titled "data-calc"